Imidazolone

-4-imidazolones are advanced glycation endproducts (AGEs), a class of modified proteins that are biomarkers for diabetes.
+4-Imidazolones are advanced glycation endproducts (AGEs), a class of modified proteins that are biomarkers for diabetes.
 In this drawing the imidazolone is the C_{3}N_{2} ring in red and black.

-Imidazolinones or imidazolones are a family of heterocyclic compounds, the parents of which have the formula OC(NH)_{2}(CH)_{2}.
+Imidazolinones or imidazolones are a family of heterocyclic compounds, the parents of which have the formula C_{3}H_{4}N_{2}O, where the two nitrogen atoms are nonadjacent.
 Two isomers are possible, depending on the location of the carbonyl (CO) group.
-The NH groups are nonadjacent.
 A common route to imidazol-2-ones involves condensation of ureas and acyloins.
 Some are of interest in the pharmaceuticals.
 4-Imidazolones arise from the condensation of amidines with 1,2-dicarbonyls such as glyoxal.

 Imidazolinone herbicides work by inhitibing acetolactate synthase and belong to the HRAC class of Group B (Australian, Global), Group 2 (numeric).
 These herbicides include imazapic, imazamethabenz-methyl, imazamox, imazapyr, imazaquin and imazethapyr.